 12.3.
 Completeness

-First results (including estimates) on Euro area and EU trade balances are published on line around 46 days after the reference month in the international trade Euro-indicators news release.
+First results (including estimates) on Euro area and EU trade balances are published online around 46 days after the reference month in the international trade Euro-indicators news release.
 The latest supplied detailed data (updates and revisions) are published at the date of the monthly press release.

-Sport trade statistics are derived data and therefore are compiled and updated once a year after the compilation of yearly data in Comext.
+Sport trade statistics are derived data and therefore are compiled and updated once a year after the compilation of the yearly data in Comext.

 Comparability of external trade data of sport goods over time depends on data source used.
 When data collected fluctuates because of changes in the way of collecting them or due to revisions in classification, Eurostat identifies these changes by flagging the data as a "break in series".